NACME-AIML-2024/final-project-recsetters/README.md

 ## Description
 In this project, the team developed a Two-Tower Collaborative Filtering Model to create a recommendation system for music.
 The team used Last.Fm's API and an Apple Music and Spotify dataset from Kaggle to perform the experiments.
 The model is a collaborative filtering model, which uses the interactions of all users determine which songs are interacted with and determine a score for the predicted song.

+## Model
+The model works with the aid of a deep learning architecture.
+It makes use of an MLP and a SparseNN to make predictions on representations of user and item embeddings.
+If you're interested in viewing the code, we suggest you look at structs.py, and sparsenn.py.

+Below are diagrams showing the basic working of the two-tower MLP model:

 ![Two-Tower Model](model_flowchart.png)

 ![Tow-Tower Detailed Model](detailed_model_flowchart.png)

 Our model works along with a Sentence Transformer and user/item embeddings.
 The results of the model are found by running the main.py file with the appropriate command in step 11 or 15.
 The results will show a variety of scores.
 The Hit Rate (HR)@10 is the measure of the test item being in a user's top-k (top-10) list.
 The Normalized Discounted Cumulative Gain (NDCG)@10 is the metric based on the position of the true item among the top 10 list.
 This project used the following git repo of a recommendation system on MovieLens and BookCrossing as a reference: [repo](https://github.com/lkp411/BiasedUserHistorySynthesis)

+## Further Research
+With this code, we created our base model which uses song name as the essential embedded feature for recommendations.
+We experimented more with this code and used different item features to observe their results.
+The other features we worked with were:
+1. Song Summaries for our Apple Music and Spotify Datasets provided by an LLM (Groq API)
+2. Truncated Lyrics for both of the item Datasets, we will be using the first 25 truncated words of each song (Lyrics OVH API)

 ## Usage instructions
 <!--
 Give details on how to install fork and install your project.
 You can get all of the python dependencies for your project by typing `pip3 freeze requirements.txt` on the system that runs your project.
 Add the generated `requirements.txt` to this repo.
 -->
-NOTE: If you would like to access the completed data collection csv files, follow this [link](https://drive.google.com/drive/folders/1zmNw5xfLJT4QWMbdSXYyBXe1U2TYLTTI?usp=sharing)
+NOTE: If you would like to access the completed data collection csv files as well as the Excel sheet with our data analysis, follow this [link](https://drive.google.com/drive/folders/1zmNw5xfLJT4QWMbdSXYyBXe1U2TYLTTI?usp=sharing)

 1. Fork this repo
 2. Change directories into your project